Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Simulated Experiments

-To better understand the performance of the models in this important task, we analyze the detection time spent in true positive detection as well as the number of false alarms when the three-qubit system is in $\ket{1}_\text{L}$.
 As explained in Sec.~\ref{sec:state_tracking}, a shorter detection is favorable and will lead to better error corrections, whereas here we can expect more frequent false alarms arises for models with a shorter detection time as a trade off, since the model is prone to make a correction.
-This is demonstrated in Fig.~\ref{fig:hist}, where we can see that the best two models, the Bayesian and the RNN, both have a shorter detection time and more frequent false alarms at the same time.
+This is demonstrated in Fig.~\ref{fig:hist}, where we can see that the best two models, the Bayesian and the RNN-based, both have a shorter detection time and more frequent false alarms at the same time.
 Nevertheless, for both of these two models, the overall frequency of all false positive detection remains low and is on the order of \SI{0.1}{\per\micro\second}.